 Feeling the necessity to take the future of our community in our own hands, The Mulokot Foundation was founded in April 2018 by the Paramount Chief of the Wayana community, Ipomadi Pelenapin.
 The goals of the foundation are to bring sustainable development to the Wayana community by capacity building, developing management skills, managing projects in the community, providing training, and advocacy.
 The Mulokot Foundation operates in all nine Wayana villages which are as follows: Kawemhakan, Apetina, Lensidede, Kumakhapan

 The foundation is the legal and the executive branch of the village leaders.
-They advise and coordinate projects and plans for the development of the Wayana community.
-The foundation coordinates the collaboration with the government and with NGOs, and also has a voluntary network of specialists in and outside Suriname.
+We advise and coordinate projects and plans for the development of the Wayana communities.
+The foundation coordinates the collaboration with the government and with NGOs, and also maintains a network of specialists in and outside Suriname.

 The foundation and its board consist solely of members of the Wayana community, and the Chief, together with other village leaders, decides who will be part of the board.